vedanshdwivedi/S7-Lab1-Language_Processors-Lab/README.md

 ## Program 4 : program4.c
 - construct a finite automata which will identify the keywords like : if, for, while, do, else and identifiers from a file NOTE : Ensure that you have a file named 'test2.txt' before executing which consists a C program

+## Program 5 : program5.c
+- generate a symbol table from an assembly language program stored in a file NOTE : Ensure that you have a file named 'ass1.txt' before executing which consists a C program